 A Boston Itinerary

 Boston MA has skyscrapers that you'd expect from an American city, a picture-perfect harbour, and so many amazing places to shop and eat.
 Boston MA is a great place to explore for a day.
 There is a definite buzz walking around the city, so get yourself ready to go and experience it!
-If you are planning to solo travel Boston whether that’s for a weekend in Boston or just a day, discover our Boston itinerary to make the most of 24 hours in Boston.
+If you are planning to solo travel Boston whether that’s for a weekend solo trip to Boston or just a day, discover our Boston itinerary to make the most of your solo Boston trip.

-Okay, so whilst it is a bit cliché for America, you have to try the bagels served at the South End Buttery.
+Okay, so whilst it is a bit cliché for America but on your Boston solo trip, you have to try the bagels served at the South End Buttery.
 They have so many different breakfast choices and amazing coffee; the perfect way to fuel yourself for a day of exploring.

 Mid-Morning to Lunchtime